xcjames29/xcjames29/README.md

 ### Movie Website

 **Tech stacks: ReactJS, HTML and CSS Flexbox **

--This is a website to browse and search popular movies and view posters and trailer videos -Implemented search using a 3rd Party REST API and used routing and pagination to load 10 movies at a time.
+- This is a website to browse and search popular movies and view posters and trailer videos
+- Implemented search using a 3rd Party REST API and used routing and pagination to load 10 movies at a time.
--You can look at the website here https://movie-listings.netlify.app/
+- You can look at the website here https://movie-listings.netlify.app/

 <img src="" width="150px"/>
 <img src="" width="150px" />